The entropy and reversibility of cellular automata on Cayley tree: Introduction

 \section{Introduction}

 A cellular automaton (plural cellular automata, shortly CA) has been studied and applied as a discrete model in many areas of science.
 Cellular automata (CAs) have very rich computational properties and provide different models in computation.
 CAs were first used for modeling various physical and biological processes and especially in computer science.
-Recently, CAs have been widely investigated in many disciplines with different purposes such as simulation of natural phenomena, pseudo-random number generation, image processing, analysis of universal model of computations, coding theory, cryptography, ergodic theory (\cite{A1,CCD,KCDMS,KCDV,YZP,DCK}).
+Recently, CAs have been widely investigated in many disciplines with different purposes such as simulation of natural phenomena, pseudo-random number generation, image processing, analysis of a universal model of computations, coding theory, cryptography, ergodic theory (\cite{A1,CCD,KCDMS,KCDV,YZP,DCK}).

-Most of the studies and applications for CA is extensively done for one-dimensional (1-D) CA. "The Game of Life" developed by John H. Conway in the 1960's is an example of a two-dimensional (2-D) CA. John von Neumann in the late 40's and early 50's studied CA as a self-reproducing simple organisms \cite{John}.
+Most of the studies and applications for CA is extensively done for one-dimensional (1-D) CA. "The Game of Life" developed by John H. Conway in the 1960Тs is an example of a two-dimensional (2-D) CA. John von Neumann in the late 40's and early 50's studied CA as a self-reproducing simple organisms \cite{John}.
 2-D CA with von Neumann neighborhood has found many applications and been explored in the literature \cite{SOMA}.
 Nowadays, 2-D CAs have attracted much of the interest.
 Some basic and precise mathematical models using matrix algebra built on field $\mathbb Z_2$ were reported for characterizing the behavior of two-dimensional nearest neighborhood linear CAs with null or periodic boundary conditions \cite{CCD,KCDMS,KCDV,DCK,SOMA}.
-The reversibility problem of some special classes of 1-D CAs reflective and periodic boundary conditions has been studied with the help of matrix algebra approach by several researchers \cite{HFI,siap}.